coder-finance/dao/coder.finance/Scratchpad.md

 Contract changes

-~Queued ProposalHash needs to be fixed (GovernorTimelockCompoundUpgradeable)~ !!!
-VotingDelay and VotingPeriod no longer global, getter functions need to change (dummy getter funcs) !!!
-Bounty Release mechanism needs to be changed as calldata is a static address upon propose()
+~~Queued ProposalHash needs to be fixed (GovernorTimelockCompoundUpgradeable)~~ ~~VotingDelay and VotingPeriod no longer global, getter functions need to change (dummy getter funcs)~~ ~~Bounty Release mechanism needs to be changed as calldata is a static address upon propose()~~ ~~lodgeContribution should not be possible on expired proposals~~

+Redeploy everything.
+The contract contributions have been hacked to speed up development

 IPFS
-- ~Should store targets, calldata etc. so we can always recreate the proposalId~
+- ~~Should store targets, calldata etc. so we can always recreate the proposalId~~

 All states
 - Proposal IPFS hash